Professor Andy Fourie

 Research Fellow, The University of Western Australia

-David is a tailings engineer with 14 years’ experience in the design, laboratory testing, investigation, and analysis of tailings and tailings storage facilities.
-He is primarily involved in laboratory and in situ characterisation of tailings with respect to strength, consolidation, and liquefaction.
-David completed a PhD from The University of Western Australia, which involved studying the properties of polymer-treated tailings and the use of centrifuges to perform consolidation testing.
-In November 2017, David joined UWA’s School of Civil, Environmental, and Mining Engineering for an ARC Linkage project focussed on static liquefaction of tailings.
+David is a tailings engineer with 16 years of consulting and research experience in the design, laboratory testing, and analysis of tailings and tailings storage facilities.
+He is primarily involved in laboratory and in situ characterisation of tailings with respect to their strength, consolidation behaviour, and liquefaction susceptibility.
+David completed a PhD at UWA on the behaviour of polymer-treated tailings.
+He has worked at UWA since 2017 as a research fellow on the ARC Linkage project TAILLIQ and more recently on the Future Tails project.

 Dr Ryan Veenstra

 Presentation title: Using Instrumentation in Underground Backfill Systems